mulderp/gnucap_book/gnucap-getting-started.md

 gnucap -b <mysim.ckt>
 ```

+There are different extensions such as .ckt or .gc for Gnucap simulations.
+Gnucap uses .gc for "gnucap" files, to distinguish which ones need -b.
+A number of examples can be found in the test folder of gnucap gnucap/tests/*.{gc,ckt}. -b switches on a "spice" mode, so in principle you could run the same .ckt files in ngspice and gnucap.

 Note that there are different syntax forms for netlist, e.g. Spice, Spectre, ...
 Also, Verilog simulations can be run with Gnucap.

 There is no built-in help.
-A number of Gnucap commands can be seen in "c__cmd.cc" :
+The best place to get information on Gnucap commands is the [documentation](https://www.gnu.org/software/gnucap/gnucap-man.pdf).
+Also, a number of Gnucap commands can be seen in "c__cmd.cc" :

      build
      delete